 The aircraft sustained damage to the left main undercarriage assembly that resulted in it collapsing and the left propeller striking the ground.
 The aircraft left the runway and came to rest outside the flight strip.

 The local council had submitted NOTAM information the previous day to close the airport for runway pavement works between 0700 and 1500 on 20 August 2020.
 The excavations had been made during the morning of 20 August.
 A white cross to signify the runway was closed, was in the signal area near the windsock from the closure time stated in the NOTAM – visible for landing aircraft.
 The pilot noted that there were no visual cues to indicate works in progress.

 The evidence collection phase of the investigation will include interviewing aerodrome staff and reviewing pilot statements.

 A final report will be released at the conclusion of the investigation.
 Should a critical safety issue be identified during the course of the investigation, the ATSB will immediately notify relevant parties so appropriate safety action can be taken.

-|Date:||20 August 2020||Investigation status:||Active|
+|Date:||20 August 2020||Investigation status:||Completed|

 |Time:||12:25 EST||Investigation level:||Short - click for an explanation of investigation levels|